-We met the Castrucci brothers – Liam (age 12) and Finn (10) – last year at DMA’s 3D game design camp on the Harvard campus.
+We met the Castrucci brothers – Liam (age 12) and Finn (10) – last year at DMA’s 3D game design camp.
 The brothers took instructor Paul Langton’s Adventures in 3D Game Design with Minecraft tech camp.

 The Castrucci brothers had a great time at DMA’s Game Design Camp.
 “I wish DMA came to my school,” says Finn, “So I could do this camp all year long.”